Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-The paper
+The paper is dedicated to

-while the national legislator decides whether to approve the act.
+the national legislator decides whether to approve the act.
 It is finally

 argued that the opinion of local authorities should be expressed to Parliament